timothy-cloudopsguy/openobserve/README.md

 1. **DNS Configuration**: Route53 records are automatically created.
 Ensure your `properties.X.json` file contains a valid Route53 domain that exists in your AWS account.
 2. **Database Credentials**: Automatically generated and stored in SSM Parameter Store, then securely passed to containers.
 3. **Configure Authentication**: Set up user accounts and permissions via the OpenObserve web interface.
+The root/admin password will be created and stored for you in SSM params.
 4. **Test Ingestion**: Use the provided Python test scripts to verify functionality.

 ## Monitoring and Operations